 Signs You Might Be Avoiding

-• Feeling constant relief after making decisions without fully processing them
+• Feeling immediate relief after making decisions without fully processing them

 • Repeating patterns of “busy-ness” or distraction when emotions arise